wlandau/r-multiverse.github.io/moderators.md

 1. What are your pronouns?
 (Examples: they/them, she/her, he/him)
 1. If applicable, please write your professional affiliation.
 (For context, please refer to [this discussion thread in the R-multiverse help repository](https://github.com/r-multiverse/help/discussions/93).)
 1. What is your GitHub username?
-1. Please list links that point to your online presence.
+1. Please list links that point to your online presence: for example, personal websites, social media profile pages, project websites, and/or presentations.
 1. What is your level of experience in R package development?
 Which packages, if any, have you created or contributed to?
 1. What other ways, if any, are you involved in the R community?